Company Logo - Home Link

 The California Academy of Sciences typically provides a free weekend to locals who live in the Bay Area, and this is the only way to get in for free.

-If you're looking for other ways to save or perhaps learn even more about their free day policy, please read our section covering all the best CAS ticket deals.
+If you're looking for other discounts or perhaps learn even more about their free day policy, please read our section covering all the best CAS ticket deals.

 WHAT IS THE CALIFORNIA ACADEMY OF SCIENCES?